AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

 1. To help ensure that you can recover access to your account, enter a **Recovery Email**.

-   This email address is needed if you cannot generate a Verification Code from your two-factor authentication application and you do not have access to an unused pre-generated Recovery Code.
+   This email address is needed if you cannot generate a verification code from your two-factor authentication application and you do not have access to an unused pre-generated recovery code.

-   Once every 24 hours, you can generate and send a temporary Recovery Code to your designated Recovery email address.
+   Once every 24 hours, you can generate and send a temporary recovery code to your designated recovery email address.
 Use this code to regain account access.

    >[!IMPORTANT]
    >
-   >Maintain access to your Recovery email account.
+   >Maintain access to your recovery email account.
 Otherwise, you cannot use temporary recovery codes sent to that account.

    ![Set recovery email](./assets/commerce-account-2fa-set-recovery-email.png)<!-- zoom -->

 1. Select the confirmation checkbox and select **[!UICONTROL Submit]** to complete the two-factor authentication setup process.

-   An email notification is sent to the Recovery Email that you designated to confirm that particular email address is on file as your Recovery Email for receiving a temporary Recovery Code.
+   An email notification is sent to the recovery email that you designated to confirm that particular email address is on file as your recovery email for receiving a temporary recovery code.

 ## Disable two-factor authentication